DChitale/krishi-mitra/README.md

 ### For Farmers
 - Input personal and land details to receive curated government schemes.
 - Explore schemes categorized for agricultural development, financial aid, and more.

+### For Students
+- Utilize the student planner for effective task management and study organization.

+### For Small Businesses and Nonprofits
+- Browse schemes aimed at boosting small businesses and supporting nonprofit initiatives.

 ## Future Enhancements